 Another unilateral mayoral decision was to move the city’s long-planned new arena, which was on the verge of being built, from the city centre to a disused airfield on the city’s outskirts.
 The justification for moving from a pedestrian-friendly to a car-only location (incidentally discouraging concert-goers from shopping and dining in the city centre) was to sell city-centre land at high prices.
 The implications for traffic and the centre caused every councillor including all Labour councillors to vote against the idea.
 Yet the plan was pushed through.

-Land sales in the centre are the motivation of another plan, to run a motorway up the river Avon towards Bristol’s iconic suspension bridge – again, to clear city-centre land and sell it off to high-rise investors.
+Land sales in the centre are the motivation of another plan, to run a dual carriageway up the river Avon towards Bristol’s iconic suspension bridge – again, to clear city-centre land and sell it off to high-rise investors.
 This is likely to destroy Bristol’s major tourist attraction, the view of the gorge and the historic suspension bridge.
 Unfortunately Rees has developed a doctrine that elected local councillors should not be included in such decisions because they are ‘political’, so instead of the area’s residents and councillors being represented in consultations, a group of business interests and mayoral supporters from around the city with almost no local representation were assembled to take forward the new road scheme, and declared to be a “consultative” body.[vi]
 Which then met in secret.

 The mayor has frequently promised to build an underground in Bristol, another strange top-down plan.
 Any feasibility study would show that an underground is impractical in Bristol because the cost of boring down wouldn’t be offset by a high frequency of service such as you would get in London.
 Trams are feasible, but an underground isn’t.
 But the idea is regularly surfaced.